 The decorated house includes 20 km of lights, a DJ blasting Christmas carols and a baby Jesus with an inbuilt GPS so the owner can find him if he is missing.
 “I don’t care about my power bill as I want to bring joy to everyone all year round.
 I had to take out a second mortgage but who cares?”

 One of Mr Lane’s neighbour’s, Mary Josephine complains she has not been able to sleep properly for the past 10 months.
 “All I want is some sleep.
-I have spoken to the council at least 50 times and all they have said is to hang thick curtains but the light still keeps getting in” she said.
+I have spoken to the council at least 50 times and all they have said is to hang thick curtains but the light keeps getting in” she said.
 The council stepped in with a cease and desist.
 “It’s too late now.
 Our property values are screwed.”

 On the other hand, Mr Lane’s other neighbour John Grimbly said he loved it.
 “Easter was fantastic.
 We celebrated 2 holidays together.
 It was a great way to celebrate our Lord and Saviour.
 It’s a refreshing change.”

-Tomorrow night is his final Carols by Candlelight until December 1.
+Tonight night is his final Carols by Candlelight until December 1.
 The Bendigo Standard will be there with all the action.

 It will take Mr Lane approximately a month to pack up his decorations.
-He will then spend all of November setting up for this years lights display.
+He will then spend all of November setting up for this year’s lights display.